Investing as you approach retirement

 Knowing how you intend to take your money will help you choose investments that reflect the way you plan to take your pension savings.

 There are a number of other factors to consider.
 The ‘Making your own investment choices’ page can help you focus on all the things you should be thinking about when it comes to choosing investments.

 Helping you to invest as you approach retirement

-We’ve created some lifestyle profiles for member who’d like their pension savings to be invested in a way that reflects their retirement plans without having to actively manage the way they are invested.
+There are lifestyle profiles for Member who’d like their pension savings to be invested in a way that reflects their retirement plans without having to actively manage the way they are invested.
 See the Approaching retirement guide to find out more.